Androz2091/discord-data-package-explorer/README.md

 * Start the app using `npm run dev` or `yarn dev`!

 > Note: for testing purposes, you may append use [this link](https://ddpe.androz2091.fr/stats/demo) to use the mocked data.

+### Kaki87

+This project was created after a discussion with [Kaki87](https://kaki87.net), an awesome developer who taught me a lot of things.
+He had in mind to create this app but didn't have the time for it.
+I decided to learn Svelte and build it as a side project :)
+This project would never have existed without him! 🙏